 The library catalogue is available online.
 Please note we are currently improving our existing bibliographic records, editing data and adding controlled vocabulary to facilitate the discovery exercise; errors and duplication may occur during your search.

-Access to the material held in the library is via the Research Room appointment system (see above).
-External researchers are welcome to enquire about items in our collection not broadly available in other libraries.
+During our period of closure, researchers are welcome to enquire about items in our collection not broadly available in other libraries.
 Please send your enquiries to [email protected].